observabilitystack/o11y-workshop/README.md

 ### 🦆 [Elastic Stack](elastic/README.md)

-The Elastic Stack is a well known for it's log analysis capabilities.
+The Elastic Stack is a well known for its log analysis capabilities.
 But there's more!
 We'll leverage a Trial Elastic Cloud offering for this test drive.